Fundraising Event Mistakes You Must Avoid to Make Money

 Without that research and separating your donors into meaningful categories, you might have expended too much energy on attendees who were unlikely to give.
 Worse yet, you might have ignored crucial supporters!
 Luckily, now you know the importance of doing a little digging ahead of time.

-The simple fix: Conduct prospect research on your event attendees and segment your database before the event, so you never miss out on the opportunity to steward a potential major donor.
+Conduct prospect research on your event attendees and segment your database before the event, so you never miss out on the opportunity to steward a potential major donor.

 Making Fundraising Event Attendees Wait

-This is yet another rookie mistake that, unfortunately, many nonprofits make when they are setting up a fundraising event.
+It is yet another rookie mistake that, unfortunately, many nonprofits make when they are setting up a fundraising event.

 As they say, “You lose a thousand dollars every minute past 9 PM.”
 That is, send your guests home earlier rather than later.